-Administration Report
+Appendix 4 - Administration Report

-This report describes the way in which the Fund delivers its administration related services to members and employers.
+This section of the report describes the way in which the Fund delivers its administration related services to members and employers.
 It identifies current and potential future challenges, and explains the way in which the Administration Team is meeting them.
-The report also includes Key Performance Indicator (KPI) information and some information on the membership of the Scheme.
+The report also includes Key Performance Indicator information and some information on the membership of the Scheme.